 Where to get help

 The local emergency number in Morocco is 190.
-Please note that emergency operators rarely speak English.
+Emergency operators rarely speak English.

 Canadian Embassy, Rabat-Agdal